BetterStackHQ/terraform-provider-better-uptime/docs/resources/betteruptime_status_page_resource.md

 ### Optional

 - **explanation** (String) A detailed text displayed as a help icon.
-- **history** (Boolean) (Deprecated) Do you want to show the 90-day incident history for this item?
+- **history** (Boolean) (Deprecated, see widget_type) Do you want to display detailed historical status for this item?
 - **position** (Number) The position of this resource on your status page, indexed from zero.
 If you don't specify a position, we add the resource to the end of the status page.
 When you specify a position of an existing resource, we add the resource to this position and shift resources below to accommodate.
 - **status_page_section_id** (Number) The ID of the Status Page Section.
 If you don't specify a status_page_section_id, we add the resource to the first section.
 If there are no sections in the status page yet, one will be automatically created for you.
 - **widget_type** (String) What widget to display for this resource.
-Expects one of three values: plain - only display status, history - display detailed historical status, response_times - add a response times chart (only for Monitor resource type.
+Expects one of three values: plain - only display status, history - display detailed historical status, response_times - add a response times chart (only for Monitor resource type).
 This takes preference over history when both parameters are present.

 ### Read-Only